sensu/sensu-docs/content/sensu-go/6.3/operations/maintain-sensu/troubleshoot.md

 The above message indicates that a database query ("read-only range request") exceeded a 100-millisecond threshold hard-coded into etcd.
 Messages like these are helpful because they can alert you to a trend, but these occasional warnings don't necessarily indicate a problem.

+For example, you may see this message if you provision AWS attached storage but then use only the default storage, which can reduce performance.
+To improve performance in this case, format and mount the AWS attached storage, typically using device name `/dev/nvme1n1` (not `/dev/nvme0n1`).

 However, a trend of increasingly long-running database transactions will eventually lead to decreased reliability.
 You may experience symptoms of these conditions as inconsistent check execution behavior or configuration updates that are not applied as expected.